Engin-Boot/pong-stage-SoniaVadhnani/Stage0/GUI.md

 When user initializes the game by clicking on the game icon.

-Then there will be a field that asking for user's name with already filled name as "HUMAN", a start button and a quit button.
+Then ask for "user-credential".

 ### Scenario: Interface after the user hits START

-Given the initial interface that has start button and exit button and both works correctly
+Given the initial interface that has start button which works correctly

 When user clicks on START